pravinchandankhede/pravinchandankhede.github.io/_posts/2025-01-16-SemanticKernelMemory.md

 ---
 title: Semantic Kernel Vector Memory using Azure Search
-date: 2025-01-13 10:30:30 +/-TTTT
+date: 2025-01-16 10:30:30 +/-TTTT
-categories: [Architecture, AgenticAI]
+categories: [Architecture, AgenticAI, Vector, Embeddings]
 tags: [semantic kernel, ai, plugins, planner, llm, vector store, azure search]     # TAG names should always be lowercase
 description: This post highlights the benefits of Semantic Kernel vector memory and its use in developing AI Agents.
 It also shows how to utilize Azure Search to store and retrieve the vectors and use them in the AI Agents.
 ---

 ## What is Semantic Kernel?
-Semantic Kernel is an SDK by Microsoft which helps us to write AI Agents.
+[Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) is an SDK by Microsoft which helps us to write AI Agents.
 These AI Agents are highly collaborative and can use different LLMs to infer and act like humans.
 It helps us develop agents that are intelligent, autonomous and adaptable.
 Semantic Kernel has many features that helps us to do the mundane coding taks systematically and at a good level of abstraction.
 One such feature is Vector Memory which is main topic of this blog post.

 ## Semantic Kernel Vector Memory
 The vector memory feature in Semantic Kernel allows us to store and manage embeddings in a vector store.
 This store can be either in-memory or backed by an external database, depending on the use case.
 The vector memory is what gives an agent its power to remember and infer the things to better arrives at a decision.
 This is used as a basis for RAG based automation.
-Semantic KErnel supports variety of vector store which can be found [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/).
+Semantic Kernel supports variety of vector stores that can be found [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/).

 ### Key Characteristics
  - **In-Memory Storage**: The vector store can operate entirely in memory, which allows for high-speed operations and quick access to data.
-This is ideal for scenarios where performance is critical, and the data does not need to be persisted long-term1.
+This is ideal for scenarios where performance is critical, and the data does not need to be persisted long-term.
  - **Support for Various Data Types**: The vector store supports a wide range of data types, including strings, numbers, and custom objects.
 This allows it to be suitable for variety of use cases.
  - **Multiple Vectors per Record**: The vector store can handle multiple vectors within a single record, allowing for complex data representations and more detailed embeddings.
  - **Advanced Querying Capabilities**: The vector store supports advanced querying capabilities, including filtering and full-text search, which enhances its utility in data retrieval applications.